Ana Mendieta: Legacy

+Following Mendieta's death in 1985, an outpouring of emotions from the art world sparked a feminist movement of many protests and art installations.
+Many people were not only angry but also feeling senses of sadness, desiderium, heartbreak, betrayal, confusion, grief and even determination to take action.
+This is where the variety of protests grew from.
+Some people chose to sit in Carl Andre's retrospective, staring at his art and simply start crying, others chose to spill chicken guts and blood onto the sidewalk in front of the building.

 In 2009, Mendieta was awarded a Lifetime Achievement Award by the Cintas Foundation.

 In 2010, she was the subject of Richard Move's controversial Where is Ana Mendieta?
 25 Years Later - An Exhibition and Symposium, which included his film, BloodWork - The Ana Mendieta Story.

 In 2018, The New York Times published a belated obituary for her that began, "Mendieta's art, sometimes violent, often unapologetically feminist and usually raw, left an indelible mark before her life was cut short."

-In February 2024 it was announced that Academy award nominee America Ferrera would star in and executive produce an Amazon Prime Video series about Mendieta.
+In February 2024, it was announced that Academy Award nominee America Ferrera would star in and executive produce an Amazon Prime Video series about Mendieta.
 The work is based on a book by Robert Katz, to be scripted by Cherise Castro Smith and co-executive produced by Amazon MGM Studios and Plan B Entertainment.

 The title character of Xochitl Gonzalez’s sophomore novel, Anita de Monte Laughs Last, is closely based on Mendieta, to whom the work is dedicated.